Ehud Olmert: Prime minister of Israel

 President Bush wrote in his memoirs that Olmert had first asked him to bomb the facility, but ordered the attack after Bush refused and told him that he would prefer diplomatic action and sanctions.
 Following the strike, Bush claimed to have suggested to Olmert to hide the strike for a while and then make it public as a way to isolate the Syrian government, but Olmert asked for total secrecy, wanting to avoid anything that could force Syria to retaliate.
 However, Israeli columnist Caroline Glick wrote that Israel had bowed to US demands in concealing the airstrike.

 In May 2008, Israel opened Turkish-brokered indirect peace talks with Syria.
 Olmert stated that the resumption of peace talks with Syria was a national obligation that must be tried.
 However, Syria broke off the talks several months later in response to the Gaza War.

-Rocket and mortar attacks by Palestinian terrorists from the Hamas-controlled Gaza Strip on Israel occurred frequently throughout the spring and summer of 2008, until a ceasefire was agreed between Hamas and Israel in June.
-Rocket attacks increased sharply in November after an Israeli raid on an Hamas-built smuggling tunnel.
+Rocket and mortar attacks by Palestinian militants from the Hamas-controlled Gaza Strip on Israel occurred frequently throughout the spring and summer of 2008, until a ceasefire was agreed between Hamas and Israel in June.
+Rocket attacks increased sharply in November after an Israeli raid on a Hamas-built smuggling tunnel.
 The ceasefire expired in December 2008 and negotiations stalled between the two parties to renew the ceasefire.
 On 24 December, the Negev was hit by more than 60 mortar shells and Katyusha and Qassam rockets, and the IDF was given a green light to operate.
 Hamas claimed to have fired a total of 87 rockets and mortar rounds that day at Israel, code-naming the firing "Operation Oil Stain".

 On 25 December 2008, Olmert delivered a "last minute" warning to Gaza in direct appeal to Gaza's people via the Arabic language satellite channel al-Arabiya, to pressure their leaders to stop the rocket barrages.
 "I am telling them now, it may be the last minute, I'm telling them stop it.
 We are stronger", he said.
 The attacks did not stop and Israel launched its military operation, codenamed Operation Cast Lead, on the morning of 27 December, when more than 50 fighter jets and attack helicopters began to bomb strategic targets.
 Air and naval strikes continued for days, when on 3 January 2009 the IDF began a ground invasion of the Gaza Strip.
 The fighting lasted 22 days until a ceasefire came into effect.
 Israel subsequently withdrew from Gaza.

 On 1 February 2009, Olmert stated: